PolskiPiter/Blender-Addon-Creator-music-visualization/README.md

 3. The fourth field allows you to name the video file.
 4. The three further options allow you to modify elements occurring in the visualization by changing colors.
 5. The other options allow you to specify video resolution, quality and frame rate.
 In case the user knows what is the sampling rate of the MP3 file can change it.
 6. After pressing the 'RENDER VISUALIZATION' button, a console appears, which is used to inform about the current state of preparation for rendering and the progress of visualization generation.
+Generation duration depends on the equipment, length of music (I recommend songs longer or equal to 1 minute) and selected parameters by the user.

-###Obrazki
+### Obrazki

 ## Description visualization
 babla